-A lot of the inspiration for the initial World of Echo interview run came from frequenting skateboard blogs and websites like Theories of Atlantis, Jenkem Magazine, Boil the Ocean, Chrome Ball Incident, etc….
+Much of the inspiration for World of Echo’s initial interview run came from frequenting skateboard blogs and websites like Theories of Atlantis, Jenkem Magazine, Boil the Ocean, and The Chrome Ball Incident.
 The mystique of the latter especially drew me in, and kickstarted my efforts to emulate their work in my own way.
 Discovering the word of Chops was like getting a little reward for diving deep enough into the culture of skateboarding.
 You couldn’t find CBI by searching, “Skateboarding Blog” on Google.
 You wouldn’t find it in the pages of Thrasher or Transworld Skateboarding.
-You have to look hard enough, deep enough, and be curious enough to go there in the first place.
+You had to look hard enough, deep enough, and be curious enough to go there in the first place.
 Chrome Ball Incident?
 Boil the Ocean?
 What the fuck does that even mean?

 World of Echo?
 Same process.